pjlsergeant/perl6status/README.md

 __Documentation__

-Many examples are linked to from: http://perl6.org/documentation/
+Many examples are linked to from the [official Perl 6 documentation](http://perl6.org/documentation/)

 Tell me something cool about "recent" Perl 6 developments!
 ----------------------------------------------------------